airbnb/chronon/docs/source/getting_started/Tutorial.md

 ### Step 2 - Join the features together

 Next, we need the features that we previously defined backfilled in a single table for model training.
-This can be achieved using the Join API.
+This can be achieved using the `Join` API.

 For our use case, it's very important that features are computed as of the correct timestamp.
 Because our model runs when the checkout flow begins, we'll want to be sure to use the corresponding timestamp in our backfill, such that features values for model training logically match what the model will see in online inference.

 `Join` is the API that drives feature backfills for training data.
 It primarilly performs the following functions:

-1. Combines many features together into a wide view (hence the name Join).
+1. Combines many features together into a wide view (hence the name `Join`).
 2. Defines the primary keys and timestamps for which feature backfills should be performed.
 Chronon can then guarantee that feature values are correct as of this timestamp.
-3. Performs scalabe backfills
+3. Performs scalabe backfills.

-Here is the definition that we would use.
+Here is what our join looks like:

 ```python
 source = Source(